Reason Paragraph Format

-The reason paragraph has the exact same structure as the hamburger paragraph.
+The reason or explanatory paragraph has the exact same structure as the hamburger paragraph.

 Why does something happen?